mm61-delwp/sentinel_bluegreenalgae_test/README.md

 3. Test whether usable relationships exist between satellite data and lab results from water testing.

 ### Random Notes:
+Tested scripts are highly susceptible to interference from cloud - even light cloud throws things off.
+So despite the frequency of satellite passes, S1 & S2 produced only a handful of usable days for January/February.

+Sentinel-3 OLCI scanner might provide the best data, at a lower resolution.
+Haven't looked into it much, but worth keeping in mind when physical samples are compared to satellite.

 How to extract Sentinel satellite data to GeoTIFF for further analysis in ArcGIS:
 * https://www.copernicus-user-uptake.eu/fileadmin/FPCUP/dateien/resources/2018-1-06/Guide_basics_satellite_data_english.pdf